MoonBaseDAO/Dao-Dashboard/README.md

-# Create Near Next
+# Near NextJS Boilerplate

-This is a Next JS app with Near Api bootstrapped using create-near-next
+This is a Next JS app with Near Api bootstrapped!

 # Getting Started
 In order to run the development server run:

     yarn dev
-    # or
-    npm run dev

 This will start the front-end at port ***localhost:3000***